nanoframework/Home/README.md

 The **stable** versions are continuous builds of the reference targets.
 They include the latest version of all features and bug corrections.
 They also have **managed** debugging features enabled along with detailed error messages, but exclude **native** debugging features and only minimal (or no) error messages.

-For native debugging, please download the firmware and compile locally.
+For native debugging, please download the [nf-interpreter](https://github.com/nanoframework/nf-interpreter) repository and build locally.

 Besides the firmware images below, you can find several others for community provided target boards.
 Check the available ones and download links on the [Community Targets repo](https://github.com/nanoframework/nf-Community-Targets).